-Scott Wiloughby is the Program Manager for the James Webb Space Telescope program at Northrop Grumman Aerospace Systems, where they are currently on contract for the design, development and delivery of the Observatory to NASA’s Goddard Space Flight Center.
+Scott P. Willoughby is the vice president and program manager for the James Webb Space Telescope (JWST) program at Northrop Grumman.
+The program is currently on contract for the design, development and delivery of the Observatory to NASA’s Goddard Space Flight Center.

-Additionally, Scott was responsible for the Milstar program which included payload support for a constellation of five operational satellites.
-Scott also served as the Advanced EHF Deputy Program Manager for Flight 1 Payload production and delivery.
-He had overall responsibility and complete authority for day-to-day technical and schedule activities associated with completing the Flight 1 AEHF Payload hardware and software manufacturing, production, testing, integration and delivery.
+Additionally, Willoughby was responsible for the Milstar program which included payload support for a constellation of five operational satellites.
+He also served as the Advanced EHF Deputy Program Manager for Flight 1 Payload production and delivery.
+Willoughby had overall responsibility and complete authority for day-to-day technical and schedule activities associated with completing the Flight 1 AEHF Payload hardware and software manufacturing, production, testing, integration and delivery.
 He interfaced extensively with the in-house core process owners and external customers in this role.

-Prior to that, Scott had accumulated broad experience across many process areas including systems engineering; integration, test & launch; antenna products; and project and functional management.
+Prior to that, Willoughby had accumulated broad experience across many process areas including systems engineering; integration, test & launch; antenna products; and project and functional management.
 He was the Director for Integration, Test & Launch within Northrop Grumman Space Technology’s Production and Supply Chain (PSC) organization, where he managed an organization of over 600 people supporting all sector programs and focused on implementing and improving best process capability to meet the demands of future programs and enhancing the IT&L directorate's focus on personnel and hardware safety.
 Prior to that he led PSC’s newly-formed Production Control Directorate, developing common tools and processes for production schedule planning and execution.
-In program roles he had extensive experience in both commercial and milsatcom systems, having directed the Astrolink Antenna Products and Integration & Test teams, and on Milstar he worked as the offsite manager in Sunnyvale for the integration of the first Block II payloads.
-Prior to that he was a responsible systems engineer on Milstar Block I for multiple subsystems and the lead systems engineer on MAPSTAR.
+In program roles he had extensive